The library owes its smooth operation to a collaborative effort, and each of our eager staffers contributes in their own way.

 Full Time Staff:

-Three full-time staff members are key to the library’s continued success.
+Two full-time staff members are key to the library’s continued success.

 The ‘library mom’ aka Latisha, is working behind the scenes, or at least behind her desk, to ensure all the fun in the library continues.
 Mother of 3 and grandmother of 2, she’s used to juggling all the responsibilities of managing a ‘family’.
 Her BS in Business Management comes in handy too.
 Although never imagining herself as a Librarian, her role as the Director has been a perfect fit and one she feels she was destined to do.